-Our first song comes from the greatest rock band in the entire world… in my opinion anyway.
+Our first song comes from the greatest rock band in the entire world… in my opinion, anyway.
 The Who got their start in 1964 and since then have sold about 100 million records and had 27 top forty singles in the U.K. and the U.S. This song comes from their 1973 rock opera album Quadrophenia.
 It’s called “I’m One.”

 and I feel it again I’m a loser,

 come down is calling

-But I’m one,
+But I’m one, I’m one